-If you wait until after you launch your site to start working on search engine marketing, you’re going to be spending a lot of days watching the paint dry.
+If you wait until after you website launch your site to start working on search engine marketing, you’re going to be spending a lot of days watching the paint dry.
 It takes time for even the best designed, most highly optimized site to start pulling traffic and getting a little notice.

 So, before the development of your site and during its construction and tweaking phases, there are a number of SEM steps you should take so you’re locked and loaded – ready to launch a marketing blast the day you go live.

 You want that commercial web site to start kicking out cash ASAP.
 Up to that point it’s been all outgo and no income so, while you’re waiting for your site to be completed, take the following advise from your website hosting provider so you’re ready to market your site the day it launches.

 In the era of WordPress multisite, some launch projects include more than one website.
 In this case, real-world tips may be followed so that your project has a more positive effect and the websites launch goes off without-a-hitch.

 - 1 First, What Not to Do With Your Site

 - 2 Before (or While) Your Site Is Constructed